-Using the documents noted above, the purchasing process could work as follows:
+Using purchase requisitions, purchase orders, and receiving reports, the purchasing process, in paper form, could work as follows:

 - 1. School district personnel, seeing a need for certain goods or services, should prepare a purchase requisition by listing the goods and/or services needed.
 The purchase requisition should be signed and dated by the individual requesting the goods and/or services.
 The purchase requisition should be reviewed by the requesting individual's department head for a determination of approval or disapproval.
 This approval or disapproval should be documented.
 The department head should sign and date his approval or disapproval.
 The approved requisition would be presented to the school board's designated purchasing agent for further consideration.
-The purchasing agent should review the approved requisition for budgetary constraints and state and federal purchasing requirements before approval or disapproval are given for issuance of a purchase order. - 2.
+The purchasing agent should review the approved requisition for budgetary constraints and state and federal purchasing requirements before approval or disapproval is given for issuance of a purchase order. - 2.
 If disapproved, the requisition should be noted as such, copied, filed and notification given to the requesting individual of the disapproval.

-- 3. If approved, state and federal purchasing requirements should be initiated.
-Once state and federal purchasing requirements have been satisfied a purchase order should be prepared.
+- 3. If approved, once state and federal purchasing requirements have been satisfied, a purchase order should be prepared.
 Each purchase order should be pre-numbered, itemized by individual goods and/or services needed, signed and dated by the purchasing agent before being sent to the vendor.

 - 4. When goods and/or services are received, a receiving report should be prepared by the person receiving those goods and/or services.
 The person receiving the goods should verify receipt of goods and services by comparison of items received to the items ordered as detailed on the purchase order.
 The receiving report should be signed and dated once acceptance has been made.
 In the absence of a receiving report, the vendor's invoice should be signed and dated by the person receiving the goods and/or services once acceptance has been made.

 - 5. Prior to paying any claim, the accounts payable clerk should match the following documents:

 - a.
 Purchase order

 - b.
 Vendor invoice(s)

 - c.
 Purchase requisition, if used

 - d.
 Receiving report, if used

-Other Matter:
+Other Matters:

-- 1. All purchase orders shall be pre-numbered.
-A copy of the purchase order should be maintained and filed numerically.
-Receiving reports, if utilized, shall be pre-numbered and controlled.
+- 1. All purchase orders shall be pre-numbered if they are used in paper form.
+In an electronic format, purchase orders shall be generated numerically.
 Purchase requisitions do not require pre-numbering. - 2.
-A purchase order log shall be maintained.
-The purchase order log shall, at a minimum, contain the following information: purchase order number, date issued, vendor name, description, amount and status of any outstanding purchase orders.
-In lieu of a purchase order log, the school district may maintain a file copy of purchase orders, filed numerically, with a designation of completed or pending for goods and /or services received or to be received. - 3.
 The use of open purchase orders to vendors is allowable.
-Open purchase orders must be used according to school board policy and in compliance with state law. - 4.
-Centralized purchasing is recommended for all districts.
-It is the most efficient and effective means of handling purchasing.
-With centralized purchasing, all purchases of the school district are handled by one department.
-This would include the receiving of all purchases also.
-This process enhances the controls surrounding the purchasing function of the school district. - 5.
+Open purchase orders must be used according to school board policy and in compliance with state law. - 3.
+While centralized purchasing is recommended for the majority of school districts, centralized vs. decentralized purchasing is a determination that each school district should make by considering the most efficient and effective means of handling purchasing.
+With centralized purchasing, all purchases of the school district are handled by one department where purchases are received at one location.
+With decentralized purchasing, purchases are handled by more than one department with purchases received at more than one location. - 4.
 School boards shall establish detailed purchasing policies and procedures.
-Included in these policies and procedures, the board shall identify those items, if any, it is exempting from purchase order requirements (e.g., lunchroom foods that are purchased at bid price and delivered daily, purchases of certain items from student club funds, purchases made daily for the transportation department and purchases of monthly services such as utility bills and phone bills).
+Included in these policies and procedures, the board shall identify those items, if any, it is exempting from purchase order requirements.
 Purchasing policies and procedures shall be approved by the school board and recorded on its official minutes.